chazzka/clanekforest/clanek.md

 Such algorithms tend to view the data as a cluster-only data, despite it being irrelevant in cluster regards.
 Figure X shows the performance of the DBScan algorithm on previously non-processed data.
 Even though the algorithm did find some clusters, it would be demanding to differentiate and find the one with anomalies.
-Moreover, DBScan algorithm managed to split the regular observations into two clusters, due to the gap in the measurement.
+Moreover, due to the gap in the measurement, DBScan incorrectly Moreover, DBScan algorithm managed to split the regular observations into two clusters, due to the gap in the measurement.
 This brings up the idea of algorithm cross-cooperation.
 Therefore, our proposed solution separates the anomalies first and then tries to find a cluster amongst them.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/code/figures/DBScanGap.svg)